 5. Krka National Park

-Another popular spot of natural beauty is Krka National Park, famous for its waterfalls that you can swim in.
+Krka National Park is famous for its waterfalls that you can swim in and astounding natural beauty.
 The water is a bit cold outside of summer though, so if you're dying to swim here I recommend a summer trip to Croatia.

 7. Lokrum Island